-Disturbed earth on lawns and flowerheds where excess food has been cached for later.
-Foxes produce a very distinctive smell - foul. musty and acrid - which has been likened to especially potent old socks!
+Disturbed earth on lawns and flowerbeds where excess food has been cached for later.
+Foxes produce a verv distinctive smell - foul musty and acrid - which has been likened to especially potent old socks longer than thev are broad.
+They neatly follow in a straight line, one behind the other.

-Red foxes are common and widely distributed throughout the UK.They are however not present on the Isle of Man or on some Scottish islands.
+Red foxes are common and widely distributed throughout the UK.
+They are however not present on the Isle of Man or on some Scottish islands.